intel-lab-lkp/linux/Documentation/admin-guide/bootconfig.rst

 There are two options to boot the kernel with bootconfig: attaching the bootconfig to the initrd image or embedding it in the kernel itself.

+Early options may be specified only in the embedded bootconfig, because they are processed before the initrd.

 Attaching a Boot Config to Initrd
 ---------------------------------